JRBirch/FoodCalendar/README.md

 - Express
 - React

+## Node Version
+This code is design to run with node version: v16.17.1.
+Please ensure you have node version v16.17.1 installed.

 ## Config
 Before running the app an .env file should be created inside `/backend``.
 This will need to contain the below variables: